stephenhillier/groundwater/README.md

-Testing go-micro and https://github.com/micro/kubernetes with OpenShift
+Testing gRPC services with OpenShift